abeanater/kann-embedded-targets/README.md

 ## Goal of this fork

-This repo is a fork of KANN from [attractivechaos][https://github.com/attractivechaos/kann].
+This repo is a fork of [KANN](https://github.com/attractivechaos/kann) from [attractivechaos](https://github.com/attractivechaos/).
 It will have added functionality for utilizing pretrained models from Keras,Tensorflow and PyTorch something of which didnt exist in the orginal KANN repo.
 The basic idea is to provide a lightweight framework that can be used on embedded targets with minimal/non-existent resource dependencies.